The Pacific War Online Encyclopedia

 characters used to represent letters, words, or entire phrases

-frequently appeared in messages.
-These codes usually reduce the
+that frequently appeared in messages.
+These codes usually reduce

-messages, a useful feature, but they also help conceal the message
+the length of messages, a useful feature, but they also help

-security.
-The transformation may involved both replacing symbols
+may involved both replacing symbols with different symbols and

-different symbols and scrambling the order of the symbols.
-All of
+scrambling the order of the symbols.
+All of the encryption systems

-encryption systems used in the Pacific War were ciphers, but in
+used in the Pacific War were ciphers, but in many cases the

-cases the message was encoded before being enciphered.
-Thus
+message was encoded before being enciphered.
+Thus cryptanalysis

-cryptanalysis had to both strip the cipher and penetrate
+had to both strip the cipher and penetrate the

 The very simplest encryption scheme is monoalphabetic substitution.
 One simply replaces each of the conventional letters of the alphabet with some other symbol, often a different letter from the same alphabet.
 The encrypter looks up the symbol for each letter from a table and transmits the resulting string of symbols, and the decrypter looks up the letter for each symbol from a reverse table to reveal the message.
 This form of encryption provides virtually no real security, because the patterns in the language of the message are unchanged except for being represented with unconventional symbols.
 For example, in written English, one expects the letters E, T, and A to appear most frequently.
 One also expects the digraphs (letter pairs) EE and TT to be common, but not AA.
 Thus if a symbol appears frequently in a message, but is almost never doubled, there is a good chance it is the symbol for A. By looking for common letters, digraphs, and trigraphs (sequences of three letters) the cryptanalyst can easily break the cipher.
 This kind of statistical analysis does require enough encrypted text (enough depth) to build up the necessary statistics on likely patterns.
 However, for a simple monoalphabetic substitution, a single message a hundred characters long may be adequate to provide the necessary depth, as is demonstrated by the many readers worldwide who solve the daily cryptogram puzzle in their newspapers.